 Caution Regarding Forward Looking Statements

-This press release contains forward-looking statements based on assumptions, uncertainties and management’s best estimates of future events.
-These include, without limitation, statements relating to our financial performance objectives, vision and strategic goals, the economic, market and regulatory review and outlook for the Canadian economy and the provincial economies in which our member credit unions operate and the impacts of the COVID-19 pandemic, as well as statements that contain the words “may,” “will,” “intends” and “anticipates” and other similar words and expressions.
+This press release contains forward-looking statements based on assumptions, uncertainties, and management’s best estimates of future events.
+These include, without limitation, statements relating to our financial performance objectives, vision, and strategic goals, the economic, market and regulatory review and outlook for the Canadian economy and the provincial economies in which our member credit unions operate and the impacts of the COVID-19 pandemic, as well as statements that contain the words “may,” “will,” “intends” and “anticipates” and other similar words and expressions.
 Forward-looking statements are based on the opinions and estimates of management at the date the statements are made.
 Actual results may differ materially from those currently anticipated.
 Securityholders are cautioned that such forward-looking statements involve risks and uncertainties.
-Certain important assumptions by Central 1 in making forward-looking statements include, but are not limited to, competitive conditions, economic conditions, regulatory considerations, the impacts of the COVID-19 pandemic and; Central 1 may not be able to obtain necessary regulatory approvals to complete implementation of the MLP segregation plan.
+Certain important assumptions by Central 1 in making forward-looking statements include, but are not limited to, competitive conditions, economic conditions, regulatory considerations, and the impacts of the COVID-19 pandemic.
 Important risk factors that could cause actual results to differ materially from those expressed or implied by such forward-looking statements include economic risks, regulatory risks, risks and uncertainty from the impact of the COVID-19 pandemic and other risks detailed from time to time in Central 1’s periodic reports filed with securities regulators.
 Given these risks, the reader is cautioned not to place undue reliance on forward-looking statements.
 Central 1 undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by applicable laws.

 – ENDS –